Aspaas, of Ojo Amarillo, was voted in by a 3-1 vote, with board member Hoskie Benally casting the only opposition vote. There were no abstentions.

 Jensen, who claims that the district violated his civil rights and is filing a lawsuit against the district for such, did not attend the meeting because he felt it could compromise his case.

 Both Aspaas and Begay, on the other hand, answered a smorgasbord of questions.
-Board members asked the two candidates why education was important, what they knew about Common Core Standards, how they felt about the proposed district split, and what the name of the
+Board members asked the two candidates why education was important, what they knew about Common Core Standards, how they felt about the proposed district split, and what the name of the district superintendent was.
+Oh, and, by the way, who of the United States president candidates had the better education policies?

 "The Obama and Mitt Romney question I didn't think I was going to get a political question like that," said Aspaas.
 "It was awkward."